-When you tap the shutter button to take the photo, ensure you keep the camera held very still.
-Remember, to create a HDR shot the camera has to take three separate photos at different exposures.
+Remember, to create an HDR shot the camera has to take three separate photos at different exposures.
 You need to hold the camera really steady while it takes the photos to avoid any blurring or ghosting effects.

-You may often find that HDR images can look a little unnatural with over-saturated colors, and sometimes a halo effect around the darker areas of the image.
-Luckily, there’s a simple editing panel right inside Pro HDR X that you can use after taking a photo to make your image look more realistic.
+You may often find that HDR images can look a little unnatural.
+You may see over-saturated colors or a halo effect around the darker areas of the image.
+Luckily, there’s a simple editing panel right inside Pro HDR X. Use this after taking a photo to make your image look more realistic.

 If you think the HDR effect is too strong, simply dial back the HDR slider until you’re happy with the result.
 There’s also an exposure slider and contrast slider that you can adjust.

 You can access more editing options by tapping the icons at the bottom of the screen.
 The left-hand icon provides exposure sliders, the middle icon provides sliders allowing you to adjust color, and the right-hand slider has additional effects such as filters, frames and text.

 If you make changes to the image, you can save the edited photo to your camera roll using the Save button (middle icon above the sliders).
 If you don’t want to make any adjustments after taking the photo, tap the camera icon above the sliders to return to the Pro HDR X camera.